dentarg/auth0-blog/_posts/2017-06-15-cakefest-summary-day-1.markdown

 - 2016-07-27-laracon-summary-day-1
 ---

 The annual [CakeFest](https://cakefest.org) conference is upon us again.
 A lot of people are excited about the various talks that are lined up for this conference.
-The [schedule](https://cakefest.org/schedule) has been up on the cakefest website for a while now!
+You can find the [schedule](https://cakefest.org/schedule) on the cakefest website, where all the talks are listed.

 In today's article, I'll recap all the talks that happened and the announcements coming out of CakeFest 2017.